Autoimmune Series: Inflammatory Bowel Disease Effects on Oral Health

 Painful aphthous ulcer on inner lip.
 These can be a result of IBD.

--Xerostomia (Dry Mouth): The salivary glands don’t produce enough saliva to keep the mouth moist and the pH of the oral cavity balanced.
-This can result in rampant decay.
+Xerostomia (Dry Mouth): The salivary glands don’t produce enough saliva to keep the mouth moist and the pH of the oral cavity balanced.
+Consequently, this can result in rampant decay.

--Aphthous Ulcers: Also known as canker sores.
-Individuals with IBD may present with frequent or multiple ulcers.
-These lesions can make oral care more uncomfortable.
+– Aphthous Ulcers: Also known as canker sores.
+Individuals with IBD may develop frequent or multiple ulcers.
+As a result, these lesions can make oral care more uncomfortable.

-Mucosal Tags: Similar to skin tags, these can be seen as a result of Crohn’s Disease.
-They may appear on the inner cheek, and can be visualized by your dentist or hygienist.
+– Mucosal Tags: Similar to skin tags, these can appear as a result of Crohn’s Disease.
+They may form on the inner cheek, and your dentist or hygienist can visualize them.

--Gingivitis: Reversible form of periodontal disease, is treated with good home care and professional hygiene visits.
+– Gingivitis: This reversible form of periodontal disease can be treated with good home care and professional hygiene visits.

-If you are suffering from any of these oral symptoms we can help!
-Our doctor and hygienist will tailor a treatment plan that best suits your needs.
-For example, if you’re experiencing frequent aphthous ulcers you may be prescribed a steroid cream to decrease length and frequency.
-Or if you suffer from xerostomia, we’ll discuss options to balance pH and decrease your risk for decay.
-Having good home care and regular hygiene visit will help decrease any oral symptoms caused by the immune response.
-If you would like to discuss the impact your IBD may be having on your oral health, please feel free to mention it at your next visit!
+Alternatively, if you suffer from xerostomia, we’ll discuss options to balance pH and reduce your risk of decay.
+Furthermore, maintaining good home care and regular hygiene visits will help minimize any oral symptoms caused by the immune response.
+Finally, if you’d like to discuss the impact your IBD may be having on your oral health, please feel free to mention it at your next visit!

 References